SpeedyWeather/SpeedyWeather.jl/docs/src/spectral_transform.md

 |     |``a_{30}``|``a_{13}``|``a_{23}``|``a_{33}``|

 which is consistently extended for higher degrees and orders.
 Consequently, all spectral fields are lower-triangular matrices with complex entries.
-The upper triangle excluding the diagonal explicitly stores zeros.
+The upper triangle excluding the diagonal are zero.
 Note that internally vector fields include an additional degree, such that ``l_{max} = m_{max} + 1`` (see [Derivatives in spherical coordinates](@ref) for more information).
 The harmonics with ``a_{l0}`` (the first column) are also called _zonal_ harmonics as they are constant with longitude ``\phi``.
 The harmonics with ``a_{ll}`` (the main diagonal) are also called _sectoral_ harmonics as they essentially split the sphere into ``2l`` sectors in longitude ``\phi`` without a zero-crossing in latitude.

+For correctness it is mentioned here that SpeedyWeather.jl uses a `LowerTriangularMatrix` type to store the spherical harmonic coefficients.
+By doing so, the upper triangle is actually *not* explicitly stored and the data technically unravelled into a vector, but this is hidden as much as possible from the user.
+For more details see [`LowerTriangularMatrices`](@ref).

 !!! info "Array indices"
     For a spectral field `a` note that due to Julia's 1-based indexing the coefficient ``a_{lm}`` is obtained via